amitbabani/Online-jwellery-selling-demo/README.md

 # Online-jwellery-selling-demo
-An online jwellery selling website demo
+An online jwellery selling website demo by using HTML, CSS and Java-Script only.